www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 if the actions of the developer were warranted or not.
 Nether the less,
 the main reason,
-why he lost access to his repositories, was the fact, that the hosting servers were not his own.
+why the developer lost access to his repositories, was the fact, that the hosting servers were not his own.

 It also has to be noted,